angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 title: The Doomsday Alignment Chart - Different Styles of Deckbuilding.
 ---

+*Preface: This article was in fact written before the banning of Arcum's Astrolabe and thus contains out of date information.
+We still went to publish because people were interested in it so apologies!
+I did add some edits in italics to try and give some more relevancy.

+Stay Safe x x x
+- Doishy*

 ## Introduction

 I have written [before](/articles/2020/03/22/ddfaq) on the subject of deck construction in terms of colour